-For this article, we spent many hours reading books and articles on selling a business and business valuation.
+For this article, I spent many hours reading books and articles on selling a business and business valuation.
 They seemed to fall into two categories: (1) fairly simple and written by business brokers focusing on selling, and (2) very complex and written by business appraisers.

-Check your local library or book store for books on buying and selling businesses written by business brokers.
+Check your local library or bookstore for books on buying and selling businesses written by business brokers.
 They can get you more oriented toward the desires and fears of sellers, and help you understand your own motivations and fears.

 A well-written book on business valuation is Valuing Small Businesses and Professional Practices by Shannon Pratt, Ph.D., FASA, available on Amazon.
 To find a professional business valuation expert. go to the American Society of Appraisers at appraisers.org